konnectors/libs/packages/cozy-konnector-libs/docs/api.md

 <a name="module_saveBills"></a>

 ## saveBills
+Encapsulate the saving of Bills : saves the files, saves the new data, and associate the files to an existing bank operation

+<a name="module_saveBills"></a>

+## saveBills
 Combines the features of `saveFiles`, `hydrateAndFilter`, `addData` and `linkBankOperations` for a common case: bills.
 Will create `io.cozy.bills` objects.
 The default deduplication keys are `['date', 'amount', 'vendor']`.